-Here are the countries you’ll want to watch for the next 10 days when you watch the games on TV.
+Here are the countries you’ll want to watch when you check out the games on TV for the next 10 days.
 If they actually are on TV, that is.
 Ok, we just checked - they aren’t on TV.
-So watch for these countries on your illegal 4 am Internet stream.
+So watch for these countries during your illegal 4 am Internet streaming.

 Background: Just because Kiribati only gained its independence 34 years ago, doesn’t mean that this nation, made up of 32 atolls, doesn’t have spunk.
 With a population roughly the size of Ohio State’s football stadium, they are looking to pack more of a punch than Woody Hayes.

 Best Athlete Name: Kaitinano Mwemweata.
 Holds various “athletics” records and has an unreasonable amount of W’s in her last name.

 Fun Fact: The police force has one patrol boat, so if two marine robberies are happening simultaneously, someone’s home free!

 Background: Despite being one of the smallest nations in the Mini Games, the islanders from Niue are a chippy, rugby-playing people, even taking down the FORU Oceania Cup in 2008.
 However, they didn’t leave much room for other sports on the island, so they sort of have all their eggs in that basket.